Sigmmma/c20/src/content/general/mod-tools/managed-blam/readme.md

   Crisp: Research and help, example python code, .SelectField() usage, and for development of [Foundry](https://github.com/ILoveAGoodCrisp/Foundry-Halo-Blender-Creation-Kit), which has many examples of ManagedBlam functionality for Reach+
   num0005: Figured out how to load managedblam in dotnet 6+ because it was less hassel than figuring out how to ship two executables together.
 Worked out the probably cause of the ASLR linked assertions.
 ---
-**ManagedBlam.dll** is a wrapper library that allows for direct in-code access to engine functions and tag data, examples being - reading tag data, manipulating tag fields, creating tag entries or tags from scratch and much more.
-It is available for all engines post-H2 (it was backported to H3 and ODST with the July 2023 update).
+**ManagedBlam.dll** is a wrapper library included in all post-H2 mod tools that allows for direct in-code access to engine functions and tag data, examples being: reading tag data, manipulating tag fields, creating tag entries or tags from scratch and much more.

+{% alert %}
+ManagedBlam is intended for tools programmers.
+Most modders can ignore it.
+{% /alert %}

 Of course this is an extremely powerful tool with practically endless possibilities and greatly increases the potential and speed of external helper programs.
 On this page, we will provide some basic information on getting ManagedBlam up and running in your dev environment, and some simple(ish!) code examples for doing things such as reading and writing tag field data.